Pick one: Ten starter questions for missions council meetings

 - What three words described the last missions convention you experienced?

-- If you could entertain or hostd one missionary or couple in your home
+- If you could entertain or host a global missionary or a global missionary couple in your home

-- Describe a missionary in one word.
+- Describe a global missionary in one word.

 Thought-provoking questions like these will encourage conversations about the task of world